ussegliog/tornado_example/README.md

 * *tasks* : Implement background tasks (launched by application)

+## Installation

+A setup was developed to configure an installation.

+You can install this application with : *python setup.py install --prefix=<install_directory>*

+To launch application, just call tornado_ex binary at <install_dirctory>/bin.

+`
+NB : Before launching tornado_ex binary, you have to set your PYTHONPATH to <install_directory>/lib/python3.7/site-packages/ and <install_directory>/lib/python3.7/site-packages/tornado_ex-0.0.0-py3.7.egg/tornado_ex
+`

 ## Limitations
 Despite several protections, the code remains unstable.
 First of all, the DataBase access across tornado-sqlalchemy is not Thread-Safe.
 A new context manager was created to include scoped session.
 Other problems occur with our Database with for example, sqlalchemy.exc.OperationalError due to a lock on the DB.
 A higher lock could be useful to solve this.